NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Getting_Started.md

 ### Binary Distributions

 Binary distributions are available on the [GDC Transfer Tool page](https://gdc.cancer.gov/access-data/gdc-data-transfer-tool).
 To install the GDC Data Transfer Tool, download the respective binary distribution and unzip the distribution&#39;s archive to a location on the target system.
+It is recommended that the binary be copied to a located that is in the user's path so that is it accessible from any location within the terminal or command prompt.

 ### Release Notes